gregoryguillou/terraform-api/docs/TUTORIAL.md

-# Terraform-deck step-by-step with Consul
+# Terraform-api step-by-step with Consul

 HashiCorp Consul is easy to run on a laptop with docker.
 In dev mode, it consumes only few resources.
 It is a perfect match for terraform as it can both be used to store its state and as a target environment.
-This tutorial will guide you through the steps to configuring and using `deck` on a laptop:
+This tutorial will guide you through the steps to configuring and using `Terraform API` on a laptop:

 1. make sure your laptop matches the system pre-requisites
 2. start consul for demonstration purpose
 3. create your terraform project to provide environments to your users
 4. build and test a container with terraform and your project
-5. start and configure `deck` to run locally
+5. start and configure `Terraform API` to run locally
-6. demonstrate how to use `deck` to create/destroy project environments
+6. demonstrate how to use `Terraform API` to create/destroy project environments
-7. package `deck` in a container to run it on a server
+7. package `Terraform API` in a container to run it on a server
-8. develop `deck` from our laptop
+8. develop `Terraform API` from our laptop

-> **Important**: `deck` is a tool for developers who want to get access to resources from a simple command.
+> **Important**: `Terraform API` is a tool for developers who want to get access to resources from a simple command.
 It does not support to run tests, neither it does integrate a CI/CD pipeline.

 This tutorial has several goals:

-- It helps you building a working environment to exercice and demonstrate `deck`
+- It helps you building a working environment to exercice and demonstrate `Terraform API`
 - It digs into the various components so that you can understand how pieces work together
-- It describes a simple terraform project that can easily be integrated with deck
+- It describes a simple terraform project that can easily be integrated with terraform-api
 - It provides an environment you can use to update the project code

 ---